binance/binance-connector-python/clients/crypto_loan/README.md

 The REST API provides detailed error types to help you handle issues effectively:

-- `ClientError`: Represents an error that occurred in the Connector client.
+- `ClientError`: Represents an error that occurred in the SDK client.
 - `RequiredError`: Thrown when a required parameter is missing or undefined.
 - `UnauthorizedError`: Indicates missing or invalid authentication credentials.
 - `ForbiddenError`: Access to the requested resource is forbidden.